ying-gao/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Massachusetts Institute of Technology
+- name: Massachusetts Institute of Technology (MIT)
   url: http://mit.edu/

 # Short bio (displayed in user profile at end of posts)